Arizona Recount Laws

 Required hand count of a sample of ballots in addition to other counting methods

-Votes that were cast on direct-recording electronic machines (DREs) are to be electronically reviewed and also reviewed with the poll list.
-Most paper ballots are retabulated by machine.
-However, 5% of precincts for any recount shall be randomly selected for a hand count of both paper ballots and VVPATs.
-If the results from the hand count differ from the electronic review and/or the retabulation, and that difference falls outside a set margin, an expanded number of votes will be hand counted.
+However, for close vote margin recounts, 5% of the precincts for the recounted race shall be randomly selected for a hand count audit of the paper ballots.
+If the results from the hand count differ from the retabulation, and if that difference falls outside a set margin, an expanded number of votes will be hand counted.
 If the difference persists, the count will eventually be expanded to the entire jurisdiction for the office being recounted.
-See the Arizona Revised Statutes, Title 16, “Elections,” Section 16-663, "Recount of votes; method" and Section 16-602, Subsections (C), (D), (E), and (F).
+A.R.S. § 16-663 (B).

 Close vote margin